HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 Cons
 *   Analysis need to modify pipeline initiation scripts
 *   Initial implementation has human time cost of triggering the pipeline runs
-*   Requires the human who is triggering the pipeline to know what criteria need to be satisfied in order to trigger (i.e. project is complete)
+*   Requires the human who is triggering the pipeline to know what criteria need to be satisfied to trigger (i.e. the project is complete)

 ## Alternative Approaches

 The following section summarizes possible alternative approaches for ensuring correct processing, along with the pros and cons of each.
-These approaches are not recommended by this RFC, but are listed for comparison purposes.
+These approaches are not recommended by this RFC but are listed for comparison purposes.

 *   Placing all the data that needs to be co-processed in a single bundle and continue to use bundle notifications
     *   Pros